 Most cyclists perform a 20-minute FTP test using a smart trainer or power meter.
 After the 20-minute effort, you multiply the average power by 0.95 to estimate your FTP.

-4. What is a good FTP for a beginner cyclist?
+4. What is FTP in cycling?

 Beginners often have an FTP of 2.0–2.5 W/kg, while trained cyclists range from 3.0–4.5 W/kg.
 Elite athletes can exceed 5.0–6.5 W/kg.